stextor/danger-close/README.md

 - **Federal and state tax engines** — bracket-aware, with a state module covering effective-rate differences.
 - **Roth conversion modeling** and **IRMAA** tier effects.
 - **Withdrawal sequencing and guardrails** — spending rules that adapt to portfolio performance.
+- **Other income streams** — rental, post-retirement work, annuities and more, each with its own start/end years, owner, COLA flag, and tax treatment, flowing through every engine.

 ### A note on the numbers